 Horses may be entered to race at any commercial or county fair race track if the registration papers are on file with a racing office of a permittee currently conducting live racing in Arizona.
 However, in instances where a race overfills, some Racing Secretaries give preference to entries whose papers are on file at the track where the entry is made.

 For your convenience, you can make secure payments 24 hours a day, seven days a week using the ADG Payment Portal for the Racing Division: Pay Online

 Alternatively, the Racing Division accepts business checks, money orders, Visa/MC, or cash for licensing fees at licensing offices at the race tracks.
 Please make checks payable to ADG.
 If payment is from a foreign bank, then the payment must be made in United States funds.
-You can mail your payments to Arizona Department of Gaming Racing Division, 1110 W. Washington St., Suite 450, Phoenix, AZ 85007.
+You can mail your payments to Arizona Department of Gaming Racing Division, 100 N. 15th Avenue, Suite 202, Phoenix, AZ 85007.

 Most racing licenses are good for two years from the date your application was processed.
 Your expiration date will be listed on the license received from ADG’s Racing Division.
 Licenses for Track Owners, Racing Officials, Tote and Advanced Deposit Wagering (ADW) companies, Tote and ADW Employees, County Fair Managers and some other key categories expire after one year.
 Please check the Licensing Fee Chart found at Forms, Licensing & Fees.

 The fingerprint fee for your license pays for the cost of the background investigation, including the fee charged by the Arizona Department of Public Safety and the Federal Bureau of Investigation to process your fingerprints.
 The fee you paid when you had your fingerprints taken is the fee charged by that entity for taking the fingerprints.